-(4) Coordinate face-to-face meetings with the client at least one time per week and a minimum community treatment emergency services and hospital liaison services if the client is in a crisis;
+(4) Coordinate Coordinating face-to-face meetings with the client, at least one time working with community agencies to develop needed resources, including housing, employment options, and income assistance;

-(5) Coordinate the provision of IMPACT individualized and mobile program of assertive agencies to develop needed resources including housing, employment options, and income assistance;
+(5) Coordinate Coordinating the provision of IMPACT individualized and mobile support network; and

-(6) Coordinate overall independent living assistance services and work with community
+(6) Coordinate Coordinating overall independent living assistance services, and work

-(7) Support and consult with the client's family or other support network; and treatment team meetings.
-The IMPACT individualized and mobile program of assertive community treatment team shall meet at a minimum two times per week to review client contacts and client status, and to plan for additional response to client needs as they arise.
+(7) Support and consult Supporting and consulting with the client's family or other community treatment team meetings.
+The IMPACT individualized and mobile program of assertive community treatment team shall meet, at a minimum, two times per week, to review client contacts and client status, and to plan for additional response responses to additional client needs as they arise.
 The clinical supervisor, or other staff designated by the clinical supervisor, shall lead such meetings, and keep a written log of meeting discussions, dates, and participants.

-(8) Act as a client advocate.
+(8)-Act Acting as a client advocate.

 67:62:13:05.
-IMPACT Individualized and mobile program of assertive community individualized and mobile program of assertive community treatment team shall meet monthly to conduct treatment planning and review meetings.
+IMPACT Individualized and mobile program of assertive individualized and mobile program of assertive community treatment team shall meet monthly to conduct treatment planning and review meetings.
 The clinical supervisor, or other staff designated by the clinical supervisor, shall lead the monthly meetings, keep a written log of meeting dates and participants, and maintain a schedule of upcoming meetings.

 67:62:13:06.
 Monthly treatment planning and review meetings.
-The IMPACT
+The IMPACT An

 67:62:13:08.
 Nonreimbursable services.
-Nonreimbursable services include:

-- (1) Vocational counseling and vocational training at a classroom or job site; - (2) Academic educational services; - (3) Services solely recreational in nature; - (4) Services with individuals other than eligible clients; - (5) Services delivered by telephone or through other non face-to-face contact; - (6) Services provided in an institution for mental disease; - (7) Services provided to clients who are in detoxification centers; - (8) Services provided to clients who are incarcerated in a correctional facility; and - (9) Transportation services.
+Nonreimbursable The following are

+(1) Vocational counseling and vocational training at in a classroom or at a job site;

+(3) Services solely recreational in nature;

+(4) Services with individuals other than eligible clients;

+(5) Services delivered by telephone or through other non face-to-face contact;

+(6) Services provided in an institution for mental disease;

+(7) Services provided to clients who are in detoxification centers;

+(8) Services provided to clients who are incarcerated in a correctional facility; and